SkoolNotes/Taproot/2020HIST201/KBhHIST201Unit2EssayJack.md

 * every king believes that acting in his self intrest strengthened general peace A6

 * Brits wanted to preserve balance of power either by actively controlling for it or waiting for balance A3
-* old France (more stable) got power from the King alone A23
-* greed lead to unconcious crimes A10
-* Before the 7 years war, Britian and France still fought even nominally at peace A20
 * England's Abs.
 Mon. replaced with constitutional monarchy A22

-* Britian's aquisition of Calcutta train station was beneficial A21
-* The britons did not want to assimilate in the Indeas A19
-* Europeans conquered with a goal of assimilation A16
 * European's colonization had strategic advantage A17

 * Its advantageous to do business instead of doing brute territorialism A12
+	* Britian's aquisition of Calcutta train station was beneficial A21
+	* The britons did not want to assimilate in the Indeas A19 || opposite: Europeans conquered with a goal of assimilation A16

+* old France (more stable) got power from the King alone A23
+	* greed lead to unconcious crimes A10

 * balance of power whether ye wanted or not A4
 	* No agreement?
 Fight!
 Eventually there will be one.
 A14
 	* wars are fought for BOP A25
 	* too many countries Raisoning may lead to countries unrestrained by morality A8
 	* Even trying to balance power may lead to problems => overzelous expansion of Raison may lead to downfall A7
+	* Before the 7 years war, Britian and France still fought even nominally at peace A20

 * Being contemptuous of the values of other societies bring disasters A9
 * HUN?
 Spain's cat-and-mouse game with defending its monopoly fixed the contry's stance in the Indeas A13